MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-create-a-forecast.md

 You can create sales and production forecasts with the **Demand Forecasts** list page.
 Then, for each forecast, you specify various settings for that forecast in the **Demand Forecast Overview** page.

-Forecasting functionality is used to create anticipated demand; actual demand is created from sales and works orders.
-During creation of the Master Production Schedule (MPS), the forecast is netted against the sales and works orders.
+Forecasting functionality is used to create anticipated demand; actual demand is created from sales and production orders.
+During creation of the Master Production Schedule (MPS), the forecast is netted against the sales and production orders.
 The **Forecast Type** field on the forecast determines which type of requirements to take into consideration in the netting process.
 If the forecast is for a *sales item*, only sales orders net the forecast.
 If it is for *components*, only dependent demand from production order components net the forecast.

 Forecasting allows your company to create "what if" scenarios and efficiently and cost-effectively plan for and meet demand.
 Accurate forecasting can make a critical difference in customer satisfaction levels with regard to order promising dates and on-time delivery.